 Buying a home should be an exciting adventure.
 It can be, but it’s often accompanied by a good amount of confusion and a lot of stress.
 Home prices are still rising, inventory is limited, and finding the right agent is no easy task.
 Still, with the right “lifehacks,” you can put some of the fun and excitement back into searching for and buying a new house.
-That’s why we present these 6 “lifehacks” buyers can use when buying a house in Los Angeles.
+That’s why we present these 6 “lifehacks” buyers can use when buying a house in Riverside.

 1. Prepare Thoroughly